Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 Most kids who struggle to learn are right-brain dominant.
 This doesn’t mean they aren’t smart!

-They are creative, disorganized, movement-oriented, busy, bright, but struggle to learn in a logical fashion.
+These kids are creative, often disorganized, movement-oriented, busy, and bright.
+But they often struggle to learn in a logical fashion.

 At Bravo!
-Tutoring, we offer fun movement-based and cross-lateral activities that help the brain communicate more efficiently with learning processes.
+Tutoring, we offer fun movement-based and cross-lateral activities that help balance the brain and body.
+This, in turn, help the learning processes.

-This improves focus, organization, coordination, and learning readiness.
+These exercises improve focus, organization skills, coordination, and learning readiness.

 • Dysgraphia – Improving writing mechanics, spelling, and fine-motor integration